bidah/mobile-medusa/README.md

     - Profile
     - Addresses
     - Orders
-    - Order
   - Order Details
+  - Order Confirmation

   **All logic and user flows through the app are working with the Medusa Backend**

 # Quickstart